laravel-liberu/documentation/docs/frontend/themes.md

 ![GitHub issues](https://img.shields.io/github/issues/liberu-ui/themes.svg)
 ![npm version](https://img.shields.io/npm/v/@liberu-ui/themes.svg)

-Enso UI Themes
+Liberu UI Themes

-This package is meant to be used only in the Enso ecosystem.
+This package is meant to be used only in the Liberu ecosystem.

 For live examples and demos, you may visit [liberu.co.uk](https://www.liberu.co.uk)